nre-learning/nrelabs-curriculum/lessons/workflows/lesson-32-stigcompliance/stage3/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

-Next, we'll examine the configuration of the SNMP stanza in XML format.
+Because there isn't an operational Junos command to tell us what SNMP communities are in use on a device, we'll have to examine the configuration to glean this information.
+We'll take a look at the SNMP stanza in XML format to examine the elements we need to inspect with our script.

 ```
 show configuration snmp | display xml
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx1', this)">Run this snippet</button>

 Since we are examining the configuration, we need to use a ConfigTable, which maps XML paths, elements and attributes into easier to understand and parse YAML syntax.
 We need a list of communities, and their authorization level.
-All of the relevant configuration we need to check is located under the XML element <community> with a parent of <snmp>.
-We can translate this into an XPATH of snmp/community to use in our queries.
-The communities are all listed at the XPATH snmp/community, so we will define a table called `SNMPTable`, and instruct it to fetch the configuration that matches this XPATH statment with a "get" instruction.
+All of the relevant configuration we need to check is located under the XML element `community` with a parent of `snmp`.
+We can translate this into an XPATH of `snmp/community` to use in our queries.
+The communities are all listed at the XPATH `snmp/community`, so we will define a table called `SNMPTable`, and instruct it to fetch the configuration that matches this XPATH statment with a `get` instruction.
 This will create a nested dictionary of element names to their values starting at our XPATH.

 We can save this in python to a variable we'll call `SNMPYAML`.